-There were 136 entries to prison in CY 2018 for offenders convicted and sentenced for the habitual breaking and entering offense, which is a Class E felony (see Figure 3).
-Usage increased 6% from CY 2017
+There were 130 entries to prison in CY 2019 for offenders convicted and sentenced for the habitual breaking and entering offense, which is a Class E felony (see Figure 3).
+Usage decreased 4% from CY 2018 (with 136 prison entries).
+Since implementation, felony habitual breaking and entering has been infrequently used, despite the potentially large pool of offenders eligible to be convicted and sentenced for this status offense.

-&lt;sup>28 See NC Sentencing and Policy Advisory Commission, Structured Sentencing Statistical Report for Felonies and Misdemeanors.
+&lt;sup>27 See NC Sentencing and Policy Advisory Commission, Structured Sentencing Statistical Report for Felonies and Misdemeanors.